-As properties currently encumbered by long-term enforceable obligations in the form of covenants running with the land, the properties will be retained by the City to fulfill those enforceable obligations.
-The obligations include a Lease Disposition and Development Agreement for the Sears Auto Center, dated October 18, 2005 (the "LDDA"), which requires the Redevelopment Agency, now the City, to lease the property to Sears for \$1 per year The lease is for a 50-year term initially, with an additional 49-year extension.
+As properties currently encumbered by long-term enforceable obligations in the form of covenants running with the land, the properties will be retained by ORSA to fulfill those enforceable obligations.
+The obligations include a Lease Disposition and Development Agreement for the Sears Auto Center, dated October 18, 2005 (the "LDDA"), which requires the Redevelopment Agency, now ORSA, to lease the property to Sears for \$1 per year The lease is for a 50-year term initially, with an additional 49-year extension.
 The LDDA includes an option given to Sears to purchase the property for nominal consideration once Sears is ready to develop (Section 2.1, Term of Ground Lease).
 This obligation was negotiated as part of the purchase price for buying the Sears Auto and Battery and parking garage sites.
-If the sale does not take place, the City/ORSA is required to pay Sears \$1.6 million in lieu of the land, per Section 16.7, Termination of LDDA and Remedies.
+If the sale does not take place, ORSA would be required to pay Sears \$1.6 million in lieu of the land, per the terms of the LDDA, see Section 16.7, Termination of LDDA and Remedies.